Uttam-Singhh/README-FILE-CheatSheet/README.md

 ## README-FILE-Cheatsheet
+A Readme file in a repo contains all the information regarding installation, working, development on the local server, and future use.
+It is very important for every tech enthusiast to learn how to write the perfect Readme.

-In this Cheatsheet you can find everything which is required to create a appreciable README.md File.
+In this Cheatsheet you can find everything which is required to create a appreciable README.md File.<br/>
 Hope you will find it helpful.
 If you find it helpful, don't forget to give it a star⭐

 ## Table of Contents